 Drop off procedures:

-Parent/guardian and child must use the physical distancing markers on the sidewalk along the playground when waiting for their turn to be checked into UCDC.
+Parent/guardian and child must remain in their vehicles until they have answered all of the COVID related health questions and their child had their temperature taken.
+Once they are through the screening process, they may exit their car to get their child out of the vehicle.

 Teachers and staff must use the physical distancing markers on the sidewalk along the building when waiting for their turn to be checked into UCDC.